- What is the benefit to a journalist interested in RSF's Visiting Journalist Fellowship?

 - What are RSF’s expectations of visiting journalists?

-- During the two- to three-month fellowship, are there requirements for how much time journalists must spend at RSF as part of the fellowship?
+- During the two- to four-month fellowship, are there requirements for how much time journalists must spend at RSF as part of the fellowship?

 - Is the fellowship restricted to journalists working in particular formats?